 Protein shakes and bowel movements.

 Protein shakes and bowel movements are not always best friends.
-If your protein shake causes constipation or diarrhea, switch to drink wholesome.
-It is additive-free, dairy-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
-This makes it perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-Order samples to see if our protein powder is right for you.
+Learn why protein shakes can cause changes in bowel habits.
+Plus, if your protein shake causes constipation or diarrhea, switch to drink wholesome.
+It is made with a short list of simple ingredients for people with gut issues and sensitive stomachs.
+Order samples to see for yourself.

 Do protein shakes disrupt your bowel movements?